Jeffrey Wilson

 Campus Fabric Architecture

 Enforced NNI-only core boundary on the 2024 campus overhaul against organizational pushback — held design position through completion on the basis that collapsing edge ports onto core merges failure domains and destroys deterministic troubleshooting.
 Guided distribution-layer VRF design and provided architectural clarity on isolated FIB sharing a common SPBM backbone.
-Designed the LEARN provider boundary (2013) still in operation at departure: MPLS R&E, Internet2, commodity internet, and L2 transport on a single 2x10G port-channel.
+Consolidated the LEARN provider boundary in 2023 by learning IOS-XR l2transport to collapse a discrete L2 breakout switch into ASR subinterfaces — eliminated dedicated hardware, reduced capex, and cleaned the provider handoff stack.

 See the work →